SixSq/sixsq.github.io/_vendors/sixsq.md

 sectors: data forensics, network monitoring
 ---

-Generic apps, including our popular Blackbox to rewind the clock.
+Generic apps, including our popular BlackBox to rewind the clock.